cftgithub/Word-Guess-Game/README.md

 * After the player wins/loses, the game will automatically choose another word and reset "Letters Guessed" and "Guesses Remaining" back to 7.

 ### Game Design Notes:
-* The word to be guessed will be randomly selected from an array.
+* The word to be guessed will be randomly selected from an array and removed from the array until each word in the array has cycled through.
+This will ensure the same word will not be selected until the player has cycled through the entire array.
 * "Letters Guessed" will list all letters (correct and incorrect) guessed by the player.
 * Player will be notified if a letter has been guessed or if the guess is not a letter.
 * Each letter guessed correctly will replace the placeholder dash(es).